aiekick/ImGuiFontStudio/README.md

 * Change / define ImGui app Theme
 * No lib, one executable only

-for more information how to use the generated files, see this project : https://github.com/aiekick/IconFontCppHeaders My soft do the same job and more but easier for user :)
+For more information how to use the generated files, see this project : https://github.com/aiekick/IconFontCppHeaders

+My soft do the same job and more but easier for user :)

 ## How to Build :